PerimeterX/perimeterx-php-sdk/README.md

 #### <a name="custom-block"></a> Custom Blocking Actions
 In order to customize the action performed on a valid block value, use the 'custom_block_handler' option, and provide a user-defined function.

-The custom handler would contain the action to be taken when a visitor receives a score higher than the 'blocking_score' value.
+The custom handler should contain the action to be taken, when a visitor receives a score higher than the 'blocking_score' value.
 Common customization options are presenting of a reCAPTCHA, or supplying a custom branded block page.

 **Default block behaviour:** return an HTTP status code of 403 and serve the PerimeterX block page.